-10. Homelessness
+6. Homelessness

 As described in detail in the Needs Assessment of this Element, the February 2022 Orange County Point-In-Time Homeless Count and Survey counted a total of 5,718 persons in the entire county, with 585 (10.2%) in the southern part of the county, including 28 (26 unsheltered, 2 sheltered) in Mission Viejo (4.8% of the southern region total; the city comprises 11% of the southern section's total population).
-Contact with the Orange County Sheriff's Department has yielded no distinct concentration of homelessness issues in the City.
-Mission Viejo, like most south Orange County communities, is located some distance away from the service hubs in Santa Ana and Anaheim.
-Access to public transportation is limited in south Orange County.
-The Orange County Transportation Authority (OCTA) in recent years has continued to cut or reduce services especially to south Orange County due to low ridership.
-With limited access to public transportation, Mission Viejo has a relatively small homeless population.
-Nevertheless, the City is involved in the following initiatives to address homelessness issues:
+The City of Mission Viejo is involved in the following initiatives to address homelessness issues:

 - Mission Viejo Homeless Collaborative, a quarterly meeting of homeless related non-profits and the City of Mission Viejo to discuss and develop opportunities for homeless individuals in the city, and for the non-profits to coordinate their work. - The City contracts with Mercy House Living Centers to perform homeless outreach on a full-time basis, to conduct outreach and engagement with the goal of placing homeless or unsheltered individuals into housing.
-They partner with law enforcement, city staff and non-profits to provide case management and rehoming services

-- Through the Orange County Sheriff's Department, the City has two Homeless Liaison Officers (HLOs) assigned to patrol and provide resources to the homeless community.
+They partner with law enforcement, city staff and non-profits to provide case management and rehoming services - Through the Orange County Sheriff's Department, the City has two Homeless Liaison Officers (HLOs) assigned to patrol and provide resources to the homeless community.
 HLOs receive training on mental illness and how to connect the homeless population with available services and resources. - The City works with non-profits such as South County Outreach and Families Forward to purchase condominium units to help shelter homeless and families at risk of homelessness on a temporary basis.
 To date, the City has directly funded or helped fund 9 units.

-11. Local Knowledge
+7. Local Knowledge